Scripture Reference: Luke 2:40-52

 Joseph and Mary had been very worried about their son.
 Mary told Jesus they had been searching and searching.
 She wanted to know why he was still there at the temple.

 Jesus surprised them with his answer.
 “Why were you searching for me?” he asked, “Didn’t you know I had to be in my Father’s house?”
 Jesus knew that God was his father and that the temple was God’s special house.

 When Mary and Joseph heard this they knew that Jesus was growing up.
 They knew that it would not be long before he was a man.
 But he was not a man yet!
 He was only twelve years old.
-Jesus travelled back to Jerusalem and he obeyed his parents in everything they said.
+Jesus travelled back to Nazareth and he obeyed his parents in everything they said.
 He made his mother and Joseph very happy.